networkx/nx-guides/content/applications/hantavirus.md

 Comparing these layouts side-by-side highlights the value of looking at the same data from different perspectives.
-The topological layout on the left captures highlights the progression of the outbreak (i.e. who infected who and in what order).
+The topological layout on the left highlights the progression of the outbreak (i.e. who infected whom and in what order).
-The layout on the right on the other hand is great for clustering events and highlighting potential community structure in the graph.
+The layout on the right on the other hand highlights potential clusters based on the degree of the transmission network.
-For example, the super-spreader events (i.e. events resulting in transmitters with out-degree greater than 3) are clearly visible.
+For example, the super-spreader events (i.e. events resulting in transmitters with out-degree greater than 3) are arguably more visually distinct in this layout.

 ## Computing $R_{0}$

-The main goal of any modeling of infectious disease is to learn something about the disease to inform decision makers and public health officials on how best to respond.
+The main goal of any modeling effort is to learn something about the infection to inform decision makers and public health officials on how best to respond.
-One of the most well-known numbers associated with disease spread is the *reproduction number*, denoted by $R_{0}$, a single parameter intended to capture how transferable a disease is:
+One of the most well-known numbers associated with infectious transmission is the *reproduction number*, $R_{0}$: a single parameter intended to capture how transferable a disease is:

-> [$R_{0}$] is the average number of people that a single infectious person will
+> $R_{0}$ is the average number of people that a single infectious person will
 > infect over the course of their infection[^2]

 [^2]: https://en.wikipedia.org/wiki/Mathematical_modelling_of_infectious_diseases#Reproduction_number

-There are *many* different ways to model infectious disease spread of which network-based modeling is only a single tool.
-In practice, this means there are many different ways to derive an estimate for
+There are *many* different ways to model infectious disease, and therefore there are many different ways to derive an estimate for $R_{0}$.
-$R_{0}$.

-Thanks to the incredible work of the epidemiologists and researchers who provided us with the transmission network for this outbreak, we can estimate
+Thanks to the incredible work of the epidemiologists and researchers who published the transmission network in this study, we can estimate
 $R_{0}$ directly from the properties of the network.
 From the [Wikipedia article on modeling epidemics on networks][wiki]: